 Direct Client-to-Client (DCC) is an extension of Internet Relay Chat (IRC) that enables the ability to transfer files between users.
-It works by establishing a direct connection between yourself and another user allowing files to be sent to each other without the need for a 3rd-party service.
+It works by establishing a direct connection between yourself and another user allowing files to be sent to each other without the need for a 3rd-party service (such as “the cloud”).

 When a file transfer is initiated, Textual sends information about yourself and the file to the person receiving it.
-This information includes your IP address, the port on which to connect, the filename, and the total file size.
-Once the file transfer request is received, the person receiving it can either chose to accept the transfer or ignore it.
+This information includes your IP address, the port on which to connect, the name of the file, and the total file size.
+Once the file transfer request is received, the recipient can chose to accept the transfer or ignore it.

-If they accept the transfer, their IRC client will attempt to establish a connection to the IP address and port that was included part of the transfer request.
-Once a successful connection is established, the file is sent.
+If they accept the transfer, their chat client will attempt to establish a connection to the IP address and port that was included part of the transfer request.
+Once a successful connection is established, the file is transferred.

 By right clicking (or control clicking) one or more items in this window, a menu is presented which contains multiple actions which can be performed on each transfer.
 These actions include the ability to start and stop a transfer.

-For visual reference, the File Transfers window looks similar to the following:
+For visual reference, the File Transfers window appears similar to the following:

-When sending a file, the person receiving it will have difficulties if you are on a wireless network.
+When sending a file, the recipient of the file will have difficulties receiving it if you are on a wireless network.

-This is because the receiver must establish a connection to you as the sender and to do so, they must connect to your Mac.
-However, being on a wireless network means that your Mac is not directly facing the Internet.
+The receiver must establish a connection to you as the sender and to do so, they must connect to your Mac.
+However, being connected to a wireless network means that your Mac is not directly facing the Internet.

 For a receiver to be able to connect to you, something known as port forwarding is required.